DylanVann/beezel/README.md

 - Try not to use `globalDependencies` if possible.
   - Having scripts at the root of your repo, or using any sort of global configuration files goes against the idea of separating things into packages.
   - e.g. Instead of using `babel.config.js` at the root of your repo it would be better to create a `babel-preset-my-name` package and depend on that in other packages.
+  - If you use normal packages and list dependencies in your `package.json` files Beezel and other tools can understand your repo automatically.
+  - If you rely on other mechanisms like looking upwards in the file tree this is not possible.

 ## How it works?